Skip to Content

 Vibrant red, yellow and orange fall leaves along the trail

-Eternal Flame Falls will be extremely busy on weekends between April and October, particularly during holidays.
+Eternal Flame Falls will be extremely busy on weekends between May and October, particularly during the holidays.
+We recommend avoiding this peak season unless it’s the only time you can visit.

 If you want to see the waterfall at it fullest, visit in early spring when the snow is melting.
-Keep in mind it may be difficult to see the flame with a heavy waterflow.
+However, it may be difficult to walk through Shale Creek and sometimes the flame is hidden behind heavy water flow.
+We recommend you wear water proof boots if you want to visit at this time of year.

-But sometimes you can find breaks in the middle of the day with minimal people.
-We started our hike around 10:30 am on a Sunday in October and only saw a few others on the trail.
+Early morning is the best time of day no matter the season because you’ll beat the crowds.
+We started our hike around 10:00 am on a Sunday in October and only saw a few others on the trail.

 Woman looking at Eternal Flame Falls in upstate New York